santule/protmixy/README.md

 1. **Sequence Similarity**: Sequence Identity between each intermediate sequence to the start and end sequences
 2. **Structure Similarity**: TM-score between each intermediate structure to the start and end structures
 3. **Hybrid Score Calculation**: Calculate hybrid score for each intermediate sequence

+### PART 3 - PROFILE INTERMEDIATE GENERATED SEQUENCES

+1. **SAE Profile**: SAE profile of each intermediate sequence Out of top 500 activating latent for source and target sequence, find the top 5 common feature (present in both source and target), top 5 unique feature -source_only (present in source but not in target) and top 5 unique feature -target_only (present in target but not in source) and calculate the percentage change to the source sequence.
+2. **SAE Profile Boxplot**: Boxplot of SAE profile of each intermediate sequence with respect to source sequence for all 15 features (5 common, 5 source_only, 5 target_only)
+3. **SAE Profile Scatterplot**: Scatterplot of SAE profile of each intermediate sequence with respect to source sequence for mean source_only and target_only features

 ## Dependencies